fastai/fastai/docs/dev/test.md

 print(cs.err)
 ```

-If you need to capture both streams at once, use the parent class `CaptureStd`:
+If you need to capture both streams at once, use the parent `CaptureStd` class:

 ```
 from utils.text import *